-Packages can only be distributed to victim/survivors who have a case management/support plan (this can be with a specialist family violence agency or another support agency).
-One flexible support package will be available per case managed support period for victim/survivors per presentation.
-This does not preclude victim/survivors from receiving subsequent package for future presentations, provided a new case management plan is in place.
-A copy of the case management/support plan needs to be submitted at the time of making the application.
+Packages can only be distributed to victims/survivors who already have a case management plan and are actively engaged with a case management service.
+One flexible support package will be available per case managed support period for victims/survivors per presentation.
+This may not preclude victims/survivors from receiving a subsequent package for future presentations, provided a new case management plan is in place and all criteria are met.

 Flexible support packages will be targeted to victim/survivors who:

 - are escaping; and/or

 - are planning to leave an abusive situation or have the perpetrator removed from the home with appropriate legal sanctions in place.

 In addition to the risk assessment (eg CRAF), a thorough case management/ safety or support plan needs to identify the way in which a flexible support package would support the victim/survivors: